 And again, why only 16 brands?

-The claims of the author are that all the rest are champions competing with giants.
+The author claims that all the rest are champions competing with giants.
 The article stems from a case study so it is constrained by principle to particular niches and cannot cover the entire web.

 Still, it is indicative of what could be happening in other industries.
 We all see big guys in our everyday research on Google.
-So, why not be true after all?
+So, why not be right after all?

 The article starts by investigating how a few big brands of the same group in the women’s fashion industry, are using their authority to build up the rankings for a new website of theirs.

 The impressive thing is that they use old-school tactics that supposedly do not work anymore and can penalize a site!

 The phenomenon extends to more industries as shown in the article, namely News, Tech, Games, Music, Food, Family, Sports, Reference to name but a few.

 And another impressive thing that speaks about the quality of results.
 Not only they are manipulating the results with a footer, navigational or another type of site-wide backlinks to their new website, but they use broad keywords or money keywords, which also speak for their SEO managers.